-Depending upon the types of housing programs being offered, the Chief in Council in partnership with the housing committee will be required to establish procedures for the housing authority to follow in calculating rental and housing payments for tenants and homeowners in need of rent-geared-to-income (RGI) housing or subsidized homeownership.
+Depending upon the types of housing programs being offered, the Chief in Council will be required to establish procedures for the Housing Authority to follow in calculating rental and housing payments for tenants and homeowners in need of rent-geared-to-income (RGI) housing or subsidized homeownership.
 The calculations must be followed consistently for all tenants / homeowners.
 While there is latitude here for First Nations to decide for themselves how income, employment, and so on will be defined and determined, as a general rule the Canadian government has determined that for housing to be considered "affordable" individuals / families must not be required to pay more than 30% of their gross monthly income toward shelter.